solo-system/solo-system.github.io/documentation/microphones.md

 The Solo accepts most standard microphones:

-* It expects a 3.5mm stereo/mono microphone connector.
+* standard 3.5mm stereo/mono microphone connector.
-* a vew volts of **plug-in-power** is supplied for microphones that want it.
+* a few volts of **plug-in-power** is supplied for microphones that want it.
 * both __mono__ and __stereo__ microphones are supported
 * No mic?
 There are integrated stereo microphones on the circuit